 Albert Lin, MD (Shoulder Surgery and Sports Medicine)

-Department of Orthopaedic Surgery, University of Pittsburgh School of Medicine, Pittsburgh, USA
+Department of Orthopaedic Surgery, University of Pittsburgh School of Medicine, Pittsburgh, Pennsylvania, USA

 Dr. Albert Lin is an Assistant Professor of Orthopaedic Surgery at the University of Pittsburgh School of Medicine.
 Dr. Lin specializes in Shoulder Surgery and Sports Medicine and has extensive experience with arthroscopy, arthroplasty, and complex reconstructive and open surgery of the shoulder.
 He currently serves as the head orthopaedic team physician for Duquesne University as well as the head team physician for several Pittsburgh area high schools including Pittsburgh Central Catholic High School.